Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 ls -l assembly_job_1
 ```

-Here we find (among other files):a .log file (containing the progress information that was printed to the screen), an .gfa file (the assembly graph) and a file containing the assembly contigs (contigs.fa):
+Here we find (among other files):a .log file (containing the progress information that was printed to the screen), a .gfa file (the assembly graph) and a file containing the assembly contigs (contigs.fa):

 ```
 total 3596